 The papers will be published in book and electronic format with ISBN, will be made available through the Digital Library available at http://www.iadisportal.org/digital-library/showsearch.

 The Conference proceedings will be indexed by ERIC – Education Resources Information Center.
-The proceedings will also be submitted for indexing to INSPEC, EI Compendex, Thomson ISI, ISTP and other indexing services.
+The proceedings will also be submitted for indexing by IET’s INSPEC, Elsevier, EI Compendex, Scopus, Thomson Reuters Web of Science and other important indexing services.